cawooda/dog-tech/README.md

 ## Installation Instructions

-npm i to install node packages. setup database and ensure database variables are added to .env file from the .env example file.
+Setup database and ensure database variables are added to .env file from the .env example file.
+NPM i to install node packages.
+NPM run start to start server.

 ## Usage
-Use to log in and out.
-Use to post, use to comment.
+User can log in and out.
+User can click new post to compose a new post.
+User can upload a image with a post.
+User can comment on an existing post.

 ### Screenshot